Welcome to Senses & Sensibility 2019

 Maria Margarida Silva, Master’s Student

-Maria Mercedes Cartay,
+Maria Mercedes Cartay, Master’s Student

 Maísa Pimenta, Master’s Student